MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 ## General format

-Here we use the `details` and `summary` HTML5 tags as HTML in Markdown, which works GitHub.
+Here we use the `details` and `summary` HTML5 tags as HTML in Markdown, which works on GitHub.
 No additional JavaScript or CSS needed.

 **Markdown code:**